svikashk/docs/guide/add-properties.md

 ## Assign items

-Once you've collaborated your project with your team members, you can delegate pieces of work to them by assigning work items from your List.
+Once you've [collaborated your project with team members]({{ site.url }}{% link guide/collaborating-team-members.md %}), you can start delegating pieces of work to them by assigning work items from your Feature.

 When assigned, your team mates will be notified via Slack (if you've integrated your account with Slack) and email.